sourabhSurya/Weather-App/README.md

 # Weather-app

-This is the Web app in which you find the current weather deatials of any city or country.
+This is the Web app in which you find the current weather detail of any city or country.

-This made using html, css and js.
+I  used technology like HTML, CSS and JAVASCRIPT.

-It uses the api to find the weather.
+Where I get Data regarding weather from an API .

 Hope you like it.